 - Fix your posture to enhance your well-being

-- Take the responsibility of helping yourself
+- Take responsibility for helping yourself

 - Choose friends who want the best for you